orbitalquark/textadept/doc/04_WorkingWithFiles.md

 to tabs.
 If the buffer uses spaces, all indenting tabs convert to spaces.)
 Similarly, the "Buffer -> Indentation" menu manually sets indentation size.

-[language modules]: 07_Modules.html#Buffer.Properties
+[language module]: 07_Modules.html#Buffer.Properties
 [user settings]: 08_Preferences.html#Buffer.Properties

 #### Line Endings

-The current platform determines which line endings, commonly known as end-of-line (EOL) markers, to use by default.
+Textadept determines which default line endings, commonly known as end-of-line (EOL) markers, to use based on the current platform.
 On Windows it is CRLF ("\r\n").
 On all other platforms it is LF ('\n').
 Textadept first tries to auto-detect the EOL mode of opened files before falling back on the platform default.
 The "Buffer -> EOL Mode" menu manually changes line endings and, unlike indentation settings, automatically converts all existing EOLs.

 #### Encodings

-Textadept represents all characters and strings internally as UTF-8.
-UTF-8 is compatible with ASCII so those files are always detected properly.
-Textadept also recognizes ISO-8859-1 and MacRoman, two common encodings used on Windows and Mac OSX respectively.
-If you work with files whose encodings Textadept does not recognize, add the encodings to [`io.encodings`][] in your [preferences][].
+Textadept has the ability to decode files encoded in many different encodings, but by default it only attempts to decode UTF-8, ASCII, ISO-8859-1, and MacRoman.
+If you work with files with encodings Textadept does not recognize, add those encodings to [`io.encodings`][] in your [preferences][].

 UTF-8 is the recommended file encoding because of its wide support by other text editors and operating systems.
 The "Buffer -> Encoding" menu changes the file